MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Player.md

 > [!WARNING]
 > This function can throw errors.

-### **getEntitiesFromViewVector**
+### **getEntitiesFromViewDirection**
 `
-getEntitiesFromViewVector(options?: EntityRaycastOptions): Entity[]
+getEntitiesFromViewDirection(options?: EntityRaycastOptions): Entity[]
 `

-Gets the first entity that intersects with the vector of the view of this entity.
+Returns a potential set of entities from the direction that this player is looking at.

 #### **Parameters**
 - **options**?: [*EntityRaycastOptions*](EntityRaycastOptions.md) = `null`

-  Additional options for processing this raycast query.

 #### **Returns** [*Entity*](Entity.md)[]